kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 ## Fairness

 ### Summary
-Fairness specifies how resources are shared among different UseCases, in a way that is most acceptable to the user.
+Fairness specifies how resources are shared among different LLMServices, in a way that is most acceptable to the user.

 ### Description